Salmonella: Nomenclature

-Initially, each Salmonella "species" was named according to clinical considerations, for example Salmonella typhi-murium (mouse typhoid fever), S. cholerae-suis.
+Initially, each Salmonella "species" was named according to clinical consideration, for example Salmonella typhi-murium (mouse-typhoid), S. cholerae-suis (pig-cholera).
 After host specificity was recognized not to exist for many species, new strains received species names according to the location at which the new strain was isolated.

-Later, molecular findings led to the hypothesis that Salmonella consisted of only one species, S. enterica, and the serotypes were classified into six groups, two of which are medically relevant.
-As this now-formalized nomenclature is not in harmony with the traditional usage familiar to specialists in microbiology and infectologists, the traditional nomenclature is still common.
-Currently, the two recognized species are S. enterica, and S. bongori.
-In 2005, a third species, Salmonella subterranea, was proposed, but according to the World Health Organization, the bacterium reported does not belong in the genus Salmonella.
-The six main recognised subspecies are: enterica (serotype I), salamae (serotype II), arizonae (IIIa), diarizonae (IIIb), houtenae (IV), and indica (VI).
-The former serotype V was bongori, which is now considered its own species.
+In 1987, Le Minor and Popoff used molecular findings to argue that Salmonella consisted of only one species, S. enterica, turning former "species" names into serotypes.
+In 1989, Reeves et al. proposed that the serotype V should remain its own species, resurrecting the name S. bongori.
+The current (by 2005) nomenclature has thus taken shape, with six recognised subspecies under S. enterica: enterica (serotype I), salamae (serotype II), arizonae (IIIa), diarizonae (IIIb), houtenae (IV), and indica (VI).
+As specialists in infectious disease are not familiar with the new nomenclature, the traditional nomenclature remains common.

-The serotype or serovar, is a classification of Salmonella into subspecies based on antigens that the organism presents.
-It is based on the Kauffman-White classification scheme that differentiates serological varieties from each other.
+The serotype or serovar is a classification of Salmonella based on antigens that the organism presents.
+The Kauffman–White classification scheme differentiates serological varieties from each other.
 Serotypes are usually put into subspecies groups after the genus and species, with the serotypes/serovars capitalized, but not italicized: An example is Salmonella enterica serovar Typhimurium.
 More modern approaches for typing and subtyping Salmonella include DNA-based methods such as pulsed field gel electrophoresis, multiple-loci VNTR analysis, multilocus sequence typing, and multiplex-PCR-based methods.

+In 2005, a third species, Salmonella subterranea, was proposed, but according to the World Health Organization, the bacterium reported does not belong in the genus Salmonella.
+In 2016, S. subterranea was proposed to be assigned to Atlantibacter subterranea, but LPSN rejects it as an invalid publication, as it was made outside of IJSB and IJSEM.
+GTDB and NCBI agree with the 2016 reassignment.

+GTDB RS202 reports that S. arizonae, S. diarizonae, and S. houtenae should be species of their own.